alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 For example, instead of asking a single engineer to be on-call for 24 hours a day across an entire week-long shift, it would be better for two engineers to split a week of on-call, with one person on-call during the day and one on-call overnight.

-In our experience, 24 hours of on-call duty without reprieve isn’t a sustainable setup.
+In our experience, 24 hours of on-call duty without reprieve isn't a sustainable setup.
 While not ideal, occasional overnight 12-hour shifts at least ensure breaks for your engineers.
 Another option is to shorten shifts to last less than a week—something like 3 days on, 4 days off.

 As mentioned in Chapter 11 of Site Reliability Engineering, Google SRE compensates support outside of regular hours with a reduced hourly rate of pay.

-We’ve also found that making all members of the on-call rotation sit together, regardless of job title and function area, helps improve team relations tremendously.
+We've also found that making all members of the on-call rotation sit together, regardless of job title and function area, helps improve team relations tremendously.
 Encourage teams to eat lunch with each other.
-Don’t underestimate the power of relatively straightforward changes like these.
+Don't underestimate the power of relatively straightforward changes like these.
 It plays directly into team dynamics.

 # Chapter 9 - Incident Response